 Lost in Space is itself getting a new reboot in the form of a Netflix series, premiering April 13th.

-Emily Asher-Perrin is going to listen to that wild theme song remix from the credits now.
+Emmet Asher-Perrin is going to listen to that wild theme song remix from the credits now.
 No, but she actually likes that part.
 You can bug her on Twitter and Tumblr, and read more of her work here and elsewhere.